 On this page:

-There is a range of hot water systems now available in todays market.
+There are a range of hot water systems available in today's market.

 Heat pump systems

 Consider changing to a heat pump if you have solar power or intend to install solar power in the future.
-You can offset some the energy used by the heat pump with the solar system.
+You can offset some of the energy used by the heat pump with your solar system.

-There is no star rating system for heat pump water heaters.
-Note that some heat pump hot water systems can be noisy to run.
+There is currently no star rating system for heat pump water systems.

 Solar hot water systems

-Solar hot water systems use solar collectors, either flat panels or glass tubes, to heat the water.
-The hot water is then stored in a tank, which may be on the roof or on the ground.
+Solar hot water systems heat water using solar collectors mounted on your roof, which are either flat panels or glass tubes.
+The hot water is then stored in a tank, which can either be installed on the roof or on the ground.

-Solar hot water systems will usually need boosting from another energy source on cloudy days and cold nights.
-Boosting can be from gas, electricity, or sometimes wood fuel.
+Solar hot water systems need boosting from another energy source, such as gas or electricity.
 You can even retrofit a solar system to some existing hot water systems.

 There is no star rating system for solar water heaters.